 Folk Festival in

-west of the Mississippi since the 1960s.
-As a result, in 2010, Butte was recognized by the Montana Toursim Advisory Council as the Montana Tourism Community of the Year and the National Folk Festival was recognized as the Tourism Event of the Year for 2009.
-Everett continues to lead Mainstreet to develop this asset for Butte through the planning and implementation of the successor event, the Montana Folk Festival July 8-10, 2011 and the second presentation on July 13-15, 2012.
+2008-2010.
+As a result, in 2010, Butte was recognized by the Montana Department of Commerce as the Montana Tourism Community of the Year and the National Folk Festival was recognized as the Tourism Event of the Year for 2009.
+Everett continues to lead Mainstreet to develop this cultural and economic asset for Butte through the planning and implementation of the successor event, the Montana Folk Festival since 2011.
+Plans are now underway for the tenth Montana Folk Festival July 10-12, 2020.

 Everett is responsible for implementing Butte's Main Street program

 to take advantage of historic buildings and other resources to

 stimulate the local economy by creative reuse of the built environment.
 Butte has great potential to benefit from the program's resources

 and experience around the country.
 Butte has more than 4,000

 historic buildings in its historic zone, possibly more structures

 than any other national historic landmark district in the country.